mockoon/mockoon.com/content/tutorials/generate-mock-json-data.md

 Let's dig into this templating system and see how it allows you to generate random data of any type (JSON, CSV, XML, HTML, etc.) and make it behaves dynamically.

+> To learn more about APIs and API mocking in general, head over to our [API guide](/tutorials/api-guide-what-are-api/) or [API mocking guide](/tutorials/what-is-api-mocking/)

 ## Generate random fake data

 Nowadays, most of the developers work with JSON.
 Generating a massive amount of fake JSON data with Mockoon is a breeze thanks to the powerful templating system based on Handlebars syntax.
 But it's also perfect to generate any type of content: CSV, XML, HTML, you name it!